dantheman39/docker-course/notes.md

 ## 88. Multi-step docker builds

 We don't actually need the react dependencies after we transpile our app.
 We only need to keep the build / dist folder.
 We also need nginx.
 We'd like to take the result of the "build" phase (from node), and then copy into the "run" phase (from nginx).
 See frontend/Dockerfile.

+# Section 7: Continuous integration and deployment with AWS

+We're going to use Travis CI and AWS.

+I created a repo docker-react and added it as a submodule to the docker-course repo